rail-posh/rail65/analog/cdk_oa/README.md

 Plz include the path for the pdk/std cell/analogLib library path

+## Step 3: Launch the Virtuoso !

+You should see the rail65 lib in your library manager.

 ## Appendix: rail65 cell list

 **Switch Category**: MX2D, MX2U, NSW1, PSW1, PXRO, SWFD, TBUF, TGAT